Y-Tree Trajectory Detrending & Spectral Analysis

 gx <- gam(x ~ s(t, bs = "cr"), data = ants, method = "GCV.Cp")

-gy <- gam(y ~ s(t, bs = "cr"), data = ants, method = "GCV.Cp")
+gz <- gam(z ~ s(t, bs = "cr"), data = ants, method = "GCV.Cp")

-edf <- gx$edf + gy$edf
+edf <- gx$edf + gz$edf

 Instead of fitting a spline and subtracting it, we can move directly into the spatial-frequency domain.
-Let d⊥(z) be the perpendicular deviation from the tree centerline as a function of arc-length height z, resampled onto a uniform grid.
-(Using the raw x coordinate instead would mix in the lateral trend of the branch, creating a large DC component at branch heights — the perpendicular deviation is zero-mean by construction.)
-The trunk’s gentle curvature and the trajectory’s slow drift contribute power at low spatial frequencies; pre-fork deliberation contributes power at higher frequencies localized near the fork.
-A windowed Fourier transform of d⊥(z) exposes both at once.
+Let x(z) be the observed lateral coordinate as a function of height y, resampled onto a uniform grid.
+Nothing about the tree is used: the tree’s shape is precisely what the spline tabs have to estimate, and the point of this route is to avoid estimating it.
+The trunk’s gentle curvature, the branch’s sideways ramp, and the trajectory’s slow drift all contribute power at low spatial frequencies; deliberation contributes faster side-to-side movement, and therefore power at higher frequencies.
+A windowed Fourier transform of x(z) exposes both at once.

 Tree with samples

 The current trajectory drawn on the tree.
 The lateral position x(z) used by the spectrogram on the right is the horizontal coordinate of these samples.
+The dashed orange fork line is drawn at the same height in both panels, and on the same pixel row wherever the two sit side by side.

-Spectrogram of d⊥(z) — lateral deviation
+Spectrogram of x(z) – lateral position

 Controls